okamidash/oxide.one/readme.md

 Networks are handled differently in the oxide.one realm.
 Instead of using NAT for networking, bridging is preferred.
 This requires a bit of setup though.

-For each Network (out of the 9); there needs to have a bridge interface existing on the host machine assigned to the vlan interface.
+For each Network (out of the 9); there needs to have a bridge interface existing on the host machine assigned to the VLAN interface.

 Then, you will need to define the networks in libvirt.